git-cola/git-cola/share/doc/git-cola/git-cola.rst

     Set `QT_AUTO_SCREEN_SCALE_FACTOR` to `1` and Qt will automatically scale the interface to the correct size based on the display DPI.
+    This option is also available by setting `cola.hidpi` configuration.

     See the `Qt High DPI documentation <https://doc.qt.io/qt-5/highdpi.html>`_ for more details.